Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum network simulation

-\begin{enumerate} \item Network topology $\mathcal{G}$.
-It is a graph that determines how the nodes, including both sensor nodes themselves and potential intermediate repeater nodes in the network core, are directly connected with physical channels, e.g. optical fibers. \item Channel length $L$.
-It is the length of a specific optical fiber, which will determine the loss of photons. \item Classical communication time $T_\mathrm{cc}$.
-We consider that classical communication may require some higher level communication protocols, thus the time is not necessarily equal to length divided by the speed of light. \item Number of quantum memories per node $M$.
-This represents how many quantum memories are available for bipartite entanglement generation attempts. \end{enumerate}
+\textbf{Network configuration---} \begin{enumerate} \item Network topology $\mathcal{G}$.
+A graph that determines how the nodes, including both sensor nodes and potential intermediate repeater nodes in the network core, are connected with physical channels, e.g. optical fibers. \item Channel length $L$.
+The length of a specific optical fiber, which will determine the loss of photons. \item Classical communication time $T_\mathrm{cc}$.
+We consider that classical communication may require some higher level communication protocols, thus the time is not necessarily equal to length divided by the speed of light. \item Number of quantum memories per node available for bipartite entanglement generation attempts $M$. \end{enumerate}